oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/map-recall-impact/map-recall-impact.md

 - Create GeoJSON for affected stores and component supplier sites.

 ## Task 1: Promote Coordinates to Oracle Spatial

+Kevin needs a field plan, not raw coordinates.
+David promotes locations to first-class data; Tim creates the points and indexes.

 1. Inspect the relational longitude and latitude values before adding spatial columns.